 - Subdivision Surface Levels

-- This is a distance limit between original vertex and surface.
-If the distance is larger than this limit vertex would not be projected onto the surface,
+This is a distance limit between original vertex and surface.
+If the distance is larger than this limit vertex would not be projected onto the surface.

 Along which local axis of the modified object the projection is done.
 These options can be combined with each other, yielding a “median axis” of projection.
 If none are selected, the normal direction is used.

 - Cull Faces Off/Front/Back

-- Cull Faces

-- This radio button allows you to prevent any projection over the “front side” (respectively the “back side”) of the target’s faces.
+Allows you to prevent any projection over the “front side” (respectively the “back side”) of the target’s faces.
 The “side” of a face is determined by its normal (front being the side “from where” the normal “originates”).

 - Auxiliary Target

-- An additional object to project over.
+An additional object to project over.